Thief threatened Aberdeen homeowner after being caught stealing - Evening Express

-Police have issued a warning to residents after a sneak thief broke into an Aberdeen home and threatened the homeowner.
+Police have issued a warning to residents after a sneak thief armed himself and threatened an Aberdeen homeowner.

 The warning to stay vigilant comes after two incidents of theft from homes within the city.